vividvilla/getconf/docs/reference.rst

         .. note:: The returned object only supports the ``__getitem__`` side of dicts (e.g. ``section_config['foo']`` will work, ``'foo' in section_config`` won't)

+    .. method:: list_keys()

+        List all keys retrieved until now, sorted by section and key name.
+        Usefull to know at once all configurable options in a program.

+        :returns list of ConfigKey: All keys retrieved until now.

+.. class:: ConfigKey

+    A named tuple representing a key.

+    :param str section: The name of the section in files.
+    :param str entry: The name of the entry in the file.
+    :param str envvar: The environment key looked up.
+    :param default: The default value of the key.
+    :param str doc: The documentation of the key.

 Example